 Tip: Get to Know the Staff

-The Office of Community Engagement employs 16 full-time professional staff members and over 100 undergraduate student staff.
+The Office of Residential and Student Life employs 16 full-time professional staff members and over 100 undergraduate student staff.
 We work as a cohesive team to fulfill our stated mission and visionary goals.

 Residence Coordinator (RC)